 7. Introduce a virtual coaching or mentorship program

-Employees are seven times more likely to be fully engaged in their work if they have a friend at the company.
+Employees are seven times more likely to be engaged in their work if they have a friend at the company.
 Enabling and facilitating these relationships can be extremely beneficial.

-Mentorship and coaching programs can help employees build trusted relationships within their organization.
+Mentorship and coaching programs can help employees build trusted relationships within their organizations.
 These programs can strengthen your team by connecting senior-level employees with those in junior positions and promote a culture of learning.

-To run a coaching or mentorship program in a remote team, match employees with an appropriate mentor and schedule monthly virtual meetings to discuss the mentee’s goals, progress, and questions.
+To run a coaching or mentorship program in a remote team, match employees with an appropriate mentor and have them schedule monthly virtual meetings to discuss the mentee’s goals, progress, and questions.
 Participants should also connect on Slack (or your internal messaging system of choice) to have an open line of communication for ad-hoc guidance.

 8. Invest in remote workers’ virtual offices

 Workspace design plays an essential role in employee engagement, and having a suitable workspace can impact employee satisfaction.
 A virtual employee’s work environment needs to be comfortable and functional to engage fully with their work.

 By offering perks like work-from-home stipends or equipment provisioning, remote employees can get what they need to improve their home offices, such as a comfortable chair, laptop stand, or noise-canceling headphones.
 Or, you could provide memberships to a coworking space, where virtual employees can meet up with local colleagues and work together face-to-face.

 9. Try out avatars

 51% of Gen Z and Millennials envision themselves doing some teamwork in the metaverse within the next two years, which requires using an avatar.